What’s the Difference Between Criminology and Criminal Justice

 “CSI: Crime Scene Investigation” debuted on television in 2000, introducing many people to the unique field of forensics.
 Although it eventually left the air a decade and a half later (while spawning several spinoffs), the savvy investigators featured on the show left a mark on many viewers.
 It is projected that through the year 2024, the field of forensic science will grow by 20%–27% higher than the average growth of other industries.

-The California School of Forensic Studies (CSFS) at Alliant International University is among the first of its kind—uniquely targeted toward training students in the field of forensics.
-Students may pursue a Bachelor’s in Criminal Justice Systems or a Master’s in Criminology, but what’s the difference between the degrees?
+The California School of Forensic Studies (CSFS) at Alliant International University is among the first of its kind—uniquely targeted toward training students in the field of forensics in criminology and criminal justice.

 What is Criminology?

-Students enrolled in Alliant’s Applied Criminology Master’s Program receive in-depth training in theory, research, and practical techniques used to better understand why crimes are committed and how to prevent them from occurring in the future.
+Students enrolled at CSFS receive in-depth training in theory, research, and practical techniques used to better understand why crimes are committed and how to prevent them from occurring in the future.
 This field is similar to sociology, because in addition to studying the act itself, it strives to understand the social impact that crime has on victims and communities.
 Criminology also delves into many other fields, such as psychology, law, and political science.

 Within the field of criminology, there are various specialty areas.
 For instance, at CSFS, students may select concentrations in Criminal Behavior, Conflict Resolution and Crisis Management, and Victimology.
 Those who study criminology may pursue careers in a variety of settings, including law enforcement training and education, consulting, security training, public policy, and corrections.